Is Yogurt Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Plain or Greek yogurt with live active cultures for probiotic benefits
+- • Live active cultures listed (L. acidophilus, L. bulgaricus) for probiotic benefits

-- • High protein options like Greek yogurt or skyr for extra nutrition
+- • High protein options like Greek yogurt (15-20g per serving) for extra nutrition

-- • 2-3 servings of dairy per day as recommended during pregnancy
+- • 2-3 servings of dairy per day is recommended during pregnancy - yogurt counts toward this

 ✗ What to Avoid

-- • Unpasteurized or raw milk yogurt (rare but found at some farmers markets)
+- • Unpasteurized or raw milk yogurt - typically found at farmers markets or specialty stores

-- • Varieties with artificial sweeteners like aspartame if you prefer to limit them
+- • Products containing artificial sweeteners like aspartame if you prefer to limit them

-- • Yogurt parfaits with unknown ingredients from deli counters
+- • Yogurt parfaits with unknown preparation or storage history from delis

 Most Common Ingredients in Yogurt Products